dferrazm/sell_object/README.md

 ### Mapping the attributes

 SellObject comes with a default mapping to be applied through the exporting process.
 Continuing the `Shopping UOL` example, the mapping is used to grab the `product` attributes and build the XML tags.
-The default mapping is defined in the following module:
+The default mapping are defined in the following module:

 ```ruby
 module SellObject